 Britwell Baptist Pre-school

 Our Preschool provides excellent low cost childcare.
 It has been re-registered with Ofsted under the Church Leadership.
 We provide a caring and stimulating environment where Christian and British values are embedded within our curriculum.
 Therefore, children who attend learn at their own pace in a home from home atmosphere.
-Experienced staff work alongside your child/children so they can reach their learning potential.
-The setting is open 38 weeks a year 9-3pm Monday to Thursday and Friday morning 9 - 12pm.
+Experienced and committed Practitioners work alongside the children so they can reach their learning potential.
+The setting is open term time only, 38 weeks of the year, Monday to Thursday.

 Who to contact